IlikeChooros/ESP-Weather-Station/README.md

 > * **ESP 32 WROOM-32**
 > * **TFT display 240x320 with ILI9341 driver**

 _Note: You can use other ESP versions, although it has to have WiFi module and minimum size of flash memory 4MB (project uses ~990 kB of flash memory).
-Other displays may be used as well but they must operate with ILI9341 dirver and have touch functionality, nevertheless some icons might look wierd with different resolutions._
+Other displays may be used as well but they must operate with TFT_eSPI library and have touch functionality, nevertheless some icons might look wierd with different resolutions._

 **Needed external libraries:**
 > * **TFT_eSPI**